cqparts/cqparts/docs-sphinx/parts/rendering.rst

 Render Properties
 ------------------

-The properties of a solid's render is stored in the a :class:`RenderProperties` instance, stored in the ``_render`` attribute of each :class:`Part <cqparts.part.Part>` instance.
+The properties of a solid's render is stored in the a :class:`RenderProps` instance, stored in the ``_render`` attribute of each :class:`Part <cqparts.part.Part>` instance.